lochungtin/FullFrame/README.md

 ### Thoughts

 - Storage is easy to manage with `window.localStorage`
 - Generating new HTML nodes for data display is very convoluted
 - Extremely small codebase, very easy to navigate

 </details>
 <details>
-    <summary>⏸️ VueJS</summary>
+    <summary>⏹️ VueJS</summary>

 ### Overall Score